Project Details

 If you are reading this, it is likely you are already sold on the worth of providing original-language Bible tools to pastors around the world.
 But as nice as that vision sounds, it does not mean much unless there is an actual path to accomplish it.
 That path is outlined below.

-Steps 2-5: A Good Tool That Gets Better and Better
+Steps 2-4: A Good Tool That Gets Better and Better

-Bible Tags based apps are always getting better and better.
-The way this happens is through “crowd-sourcing” tagging data (sometimes called “alignment data”) between a translation and the original languages from users who know the original languages.
-This is facilitated by providing an easy way for users to indicate which word(s) in their translation correspond to which word(s) in the original, all within the app itself.
-As soon as they do so for a particular verse, that tagging (i.e. connection between the words in the translation to the words in the original) will be displayed to other users, accompanied by an “unconfirmed” flag.
+As soon as a user tags a particular verse, that tagging (i.e. connection between the words in the translation to the words in the original) will be displayed to other users, accompanied by an “provisional” flag.
 As other users confirm (or correct) this tagging, the system will intelligently remove the flag.
-Another sort of artificial intelligence will be utilized to also guess at the proper tagging of other verses, again presenting the “unconfirmed” flag until those guesses are verified.
+Another sort of artificial intelligence will be utilized to also guess at the proper tagging of other verses, again presenting the “auto-match” flag until those guesses are verified.
 Finally, contributor ratings will also play a big part, increasing or decreasing as their taggings are confirmed or corrected, so as to maximize the accuracy of the data.

 The additional functionality will include: